Meet the team at Overland IOP

 Nothing changes if nothing changes

 CJ has worked in the field of substance use and mental health treatment since 2016.
 With over 8 years of personal experience in recovery, he brings compassion and empathy when helping clients achieve their goals.
-CJ studied Alcohol and Drug Counseling at Intercoast College and is currently an applicant for certification through the California Consortium of Addiction Programs and Professionals.
+CJ received his education in Alcohol and Drug Counseling from Intercoast College, and is a Certified Alcohol and Drug Counselor through the California Consortium of Addiction Programs and Professionals.
 As a counselor and group facilitator, CJ believes in a collaborative approach to addressing maladaptive behavior patterns and developing effective coping strategies for the future, empowering clients to succeed in all areas of life.

 An Overland IOP Alumni himself, Corbin knows firsthand the inner turmoil of recovering from mental and substance use disorder.
 His experience here at Overland motivated him to take back control of his life and find his true passion in becoming a Registered Alcohol/Drug Technician to better aid and inspire others in their recovery.
 Corbin enjoys mixing music, playing the piano and he finds going to the beach relaxing and refreshing for his sobriety.